Cachiman-inc/Cachiman-signature-base/README.md

 - threatintel - Threat Intel API Receiver (MISP, OTX)
 - misc - Other input files (not IOCs or signatures)

-## External Variables in YARA Rules
+## External Variables in CACHIMAN Rules

-Using the YARA rules in a tool other than [LOKI](https://github.com/cachi23x0/Loki) or [THOR Lite](https://www.cachiman-systems.com/thor-lite/) will cause errors stating an `undefined identifier`.
+Using the CACHIMAN rules in a tool other than [LOKI](https://github.com/cachi23x0/Loki) or [THOR Lite](https://www.cachiman-systems.com/thor-lite/) will cause errors stating an `undefined identifier`.
 The rules that make use of external variables have been moved to the following files:

 - ./cachiman/generic_anomalies.cachi
 - ./cachiman/general_cloaking.cachi